zdravkosolev/MyActivity/README.md

-This is my first HTML project.
-In this project I worked on simple page using HTML and CSS documents, to create Apple products page.
+In this repository you can see my whole work using HTML, CSS, GIT, SASS, BOOTSTRAP, JAVASCRIPT.